After-School Snacks for Every Schedule

 If school is close to the kitchen, why not skip the car food and savor snack time at home?
 Before you start dinner, cook up one of these creative snacks:

 • Goat Cheese and Veggie Pinwheels, filled with zucchini, carrots and whole grains.
-This snack staple will keep tummies full and smile healthy.
+This snack staple will keep tummies full and smiles healthy.

 • Homemade hummus, served with pita chips and broccoli